✓ Updated February 2026

 Essential Travel Tips

 Layers are your best friend on the Inca Trail!
-Mornings can be chilly in Cusco, but by midday, you'll be sweating in the sun.
-Pack a moisture-wicking base layer, a fleece or down jacket for warmth, and a waterproof outer shell for unpredictable mountain showers.
-Don't forget a wide-brimmed hat and sunglasses – the sun at altitude is intense!
+Mornings can be chilly, especially at higher altitudes, but the sun can get intense during the day, and you'll warm up quickly while hiking.
+Pack a moisture-wicking base layer, a fleece or down jacket, and a waterproof outer shell.
+Don't forget a wide-brimmed hat and sunglasses for sun protection.

-Your tour operator will handle most meals, and they're usually surprisingly good and hearty, designed to fuel your trek.
-However, pack plenty of high-energy snacks like trail mix, energy bars, and dried fruit.
-This will be a lifesaver for those moments when you need an extra boost between meals, especially during challenging ascents.
+Your tour operator will handle all meals, and they're usually surprisingly delicious and hearty!
+Expect things like soup, rice dishes, chicken, and fresh fruit.
+However, it's wise to bring some of your own high-energy snacks like trail mix, energy bars, and dried fruit for those moments when you need an extra boost between meals.
+Also, bring purification tablets or a filter bottle as a backup for water, though most operators provide boiled water.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.